 If data is anonymized, no consent is required.

-Currently, it is common to run indoor mapping during weekends to avoid running into people and request their consent for being captured.
+It is currently common to run indoor mapping during weekends to avoid running into people and request their consent for being captured.
 In addition to being uncomfortable, this situation is more expensive due to the weekend extra pay.
-Implementing anonymization by default will allow you to save costs and time, as well as guarantee full-compliance.
+Implementing anonymization by default will allow you to save costs and time and guarantee full-compliance.